Safety and Liveness of Quantitative Properties and Automata: Introduction

-Other definitions of safety and liveness for nonboolean formalisms were presented in~\cite{DBLP:journals/isci/LiDL17,DBLP:conf/nfm/GorostiagaS22}.
-While~\cite{DBLP:journals/isci/LiDL17} focuses on multi-valued formalisms with the aim of providing model-checking algorithms, \cite{DBLP:conf/nfm/GorostiagaS22} focuses on the monitorability view of safety and liveness in richer value domains.
-The relations between these definitions were investigated in~\cite{DBLP:conf/fossacs/HenzingerMS23}.
-Notably, a notion of safety was studied for the rational-valued min-plus weighted automata on finite words in~\cite{DBLP:conf/atva/WeinerHKPS13}.
+In ~\cite{DBLP:conf/atva/WeinerHKPS13}, the authors study a notion of safety for the rational-valued min-plus weighted automata on finite words.
 They take a weighted property as $v$-safe for a given rational $v$ when for every execution $w$, if the hypothesis that the value of $w$ is strictly less than $v$ is wrong (i.e., its value is at least $v$), then there is a finite prefix of $w$ to witness it.
 Then, a weighted property is safe when it is $v$-safe for \emph{some} value $v$.
 Given a nondeterministic weighted automaton $\A$ and an integer $v$, they show that it is undecidable to check whether $\A$ is $v$-safe.
-In contrast, the definition in~\cite{DBLP:conf/fossacs/HenzingerMS23}, which we follow, quantifies over \emph{all} values and non-strict lower-bound hypotheses.
+By contrast, our definition quantifies over \emph{all} values and nonstrict lower-bound hypotheses.
 Moreover, for this definition, we show that checking safety of all common classes of quantitative automata is decidable, even in the presence of nondeterminism.

-Finally,~\cite{DBLP:conf/cav/BansalV19} studies the safety and co-safety of discounted-sum comparator automata.
-While these automata internally use discounted summation, they are boolean automata recognizing languages, and therefore they only consider boolean safety and co-safety.
+In~\cite{DBLP:journals/isci/LiDL17}, the authors present a safety-liveness decomposition on multi-valued truth domains, which are bounded distributive lattices.
+Their motivation is to provide algorithms for model-checking properties on multi-valued truth domains.
+While their definitions admit a safety-liveness decomposition, our definition of liveness captures strictly fewer properties, leading to a stronger safety-liveness decomposition theorem.
+In addition, our definitions also fit naturally with the definitions of emptiness, equivalence, and inclusion for quantitative languages~\cite{DBLP:journals/tocl/ChatterjeeDH10}.

+In~\cite{DBLP:conf/nfm/GorostiagaS22}, the authors generalize the framework of~\cite{DBLP:conf/birthday/PeledH18} to nonboolean value domains.
+Their definitions do not allow for a safety-liveness decomposition since their notion of safety is too permissive and their liveness too restrictive.
+They also do not have a fine-grained classification of nonsafety properties.
+We further elaborate on the relationships between the definitions of~\cite{DBLP:journals/isci/LiDL17,DBLP:conf/nfm/GorostiagaS22} and ours in the relevant sections below.

-Our study shows that determining whether a given quantitative automaton expresses a constant function is a key for deciding safety and liveness, in particular for automata classes in which equivalence or universality checks are undecidable.
+Our study shows that determining whether a given quantitative automaton expresses a constant function is key to deciding safety and liveness, in particular for automata classes in which equivalence or universality checks are undecidable or open.
 To the best of our knowledge, this problem has not been studied before.